uc-cdis/gen3-frontend-framework/README.md

 `docker run -p 3000:3000 -it frontend` will run the container from above.

-The container can be viewed at `localhost:3000{BASE_PATH | /ff}`
+The container can be viewed at `localhost:3000{BASE_PATH | /}`

 Note that the base path is configurable with the `BASE_PATH` environment variable.
-It is set to `/ff` in the container, but left empty by default when running locally
+It is left empty by default when running locally